Jinal218/ML-MODELS/README.md

 Here is a list of some of the models included in this repository:

-1. [Linear regression](Linear Regression/): Overview: LR is a simple machine learning method for predicting continuous outcomes by finding linear relationships between input variables and the target variable.
+1. [Linear regression]: Overview: LR is a simple machine learning method for predicting continuous outcomes by finding linear relationships between input variables and the target variable.

 Use Cases: Predicting house prices, sales forecasts, and understanding variable relationships.